aj-m/chandere/README.md

 Primary Features
 ================

-* Able to scrape from multiple boards and threads at once.
+* Able to scrape from multiple boards and threads simutaneously.
-* Offers official support for 4chan, 8chan and Lainchan.
-* Capable of archiving to a Sqlite3 database, as well as plaintext.
+* Archives to several formats, including SQLite and plaintext.

 Installation